 ENTP stands for extroverted, intuitive, thinking, and perceiving, and these individuals are the type of people who are driven by their thirst for knowledge and they usually go to any extremes to gain this knowledge.

-The ENTP personality type tends to be witty and sarcastic, and their sharp tongues are often a dead giveaway to their equally sharp minds, which are always working to understand things that are going around them.
+The ENTP personality type tends to be witty and sarcastic, and their sharp tongues are often a giveaway to their equally sharp minds, which are always working to understand things that are going around them.

 ENTP lives in the moment, and they care most about the things around them, and information gathering or being one with their environment is their primary goal, and decision making or judging the future comes secondary, and sometimes not at all.